ryan-donald/ryan-donald.github.io/_portfolio/4-RRT_star.md

 ```

 Below is the Node class, which is a simple data structure to represent each node in the RRT* tree, with the following member variables:
-- $position$, x,y position pair
+- *position*, x,y position pair
-- $parent$, Node object represnting the parent Node in the RRT* tree
+- *parent*, Node object represnting the parent Node in the RRT* tree
-- $cost$, Distance along the tree from the start Node to this Node
+- *cost*, Distance along the tree from the start Node to this Node

 ```python